mj-epsilon/jcode/docs/handbook/JCODE_MVP_LEARNING_PLAN_DATASWARM_STYLE.md

 ---

 # STEP 9 - `src/swarm/caps.js`

+**In plain English:** the bouncer.
+A single function that answers "may this agent spawn another one right now?" - checking a hard member cap, a budget of how many may be alive at once, and whether this agent is even allowed to spawn in the current mode.

 **What jcode does:** two independent limits plus a mode gate.
 An absolute cap (`MAX_SWARM_MEMBERS = 1000`), a configurable live-worker budget, and the rule